hzhreal/HTOS/README.md

 Grand Theft Auto V: Only money quick cheat is implemented.
 Nioh 2: Checksum fix is for version 01.27 only.
 No Man's Sky: Only `savedata.hg` is implemented.
+Prince of Persia: The Lost Crown: Only `PopSaveGameSlot*.AlkSave` is implemented.
 Red Dead Redemption 2: Only money quick cheat is implemented.
 Terraria: Only `.plr` and some `.wld` are implemented.
 Xenoverse 2: The conversion will only make the savegame work on the PC save editor.